-A local internet breakout is an access point to the internet located as close to the user as possible.
+A local internet breakout is an internet access point located as close to the user as possible.
 Local breakouts enable organizations to offload internet-bound traffic from local branches and remote offices, and route it directly to the internet via a local internet service provider (ISP).

 Organizations have historically deployed a hub-and-spoke architecture to route traffic, typically over multiprotocol label switching (MPLS), to a centralized data center.
-Traffic then ran through stacks of security appliances prior to egressing to the internet.
-Because cloud applications, such as Office 365 and Salesforce, were designed to be accessed directly via the internet, traffic patterns have shifted.
+In this architecture, traffic runs through stacks of security appliances, such as VPNs, prior to egressing to the internet.
+Today, because SaaS and cloud applications, such as Microsoft 365 and Salesforce, were designed to be accessed directly via the internet, traffic patterns have shifted.

-The majority of wide-area network (WAN) bandwidth is now consumed by traffic destined for the internet.
+Most wide area network (WAN) bandwidth is now consumed by traffic destined for the internet.
 Backhauling internet-bound traffic to corporate data centers no longer makes sense—it can be expensive and can increase application latency, which degrades the user experience.
 As organizations discover this, they are increasingly turning to local breakouts and SD-WAN to simplify the branch and more easily establish direct-to-internet connections.

-Local internet breakouts emerged to enable organizations to leverage lower-cost connections to route internet traffic to a local ISP, so they could reduce the burden on the corporate network, deliver a fast user experience, and reserve MPLS for applications still residing in the corporate data center.
+Local internet breakouts enable organizations to leverage lower-cost connections to route internet traffic to a local ISP so they can reduce the burden on the corporate network, deliver a fast user experience, and reserve MPLS for applications still residing in the corporate data center.

 Leveraging traditional security for local internet breakouts means organizations would need to replicate the corporate security stack at every location.
-This requires stacks of security appliances in every branch office, an option that is simply not viable in terms of cost, as well as in the complexity of buying, deploying, and managing them all.
+This requires stacks of security appliances in every branch office, which simply isn’t viable in terms of cost—not to mention the complexity of buying, deploying, and managing all these appliances.

 Securing local internet breakouts and SD-WAN with cloud-based security provides multiple benefits over appliance-based solutions, including:

-- Fast and secure user experience – Routing branch traffic direct to the internet and delivering security via a cloud-based service allows you to fully embrace cloud apps and provide your users with a fast and secure experience.
+Fast, secure user experiences: Routing branch traffic direct to the internet and delivering security via a cloud-based service allows you to fully embrace cloud apps and provide your users with a fast and secure experience.

-- Simplify branch IT operations – Delivering security as a cloud service gives you centralized control, so you can prioritize critical apps, activate new services, and define and immediately enforce policies with just a few clicks.
+Simplified branch IT operations: Delivering security as a cloud service gives you centralized control so you can prioritize critical apps, activate new services, and define and immediately enforce policies with just a few clicks.

-- Protect your users, wherever they go – Securing local internet breakouts with cloud-based security provides identical protection for all your users, wherever they connect—at the coffee shop, corporate headquarters or the local branch with no security compromises.
+User protection from anywhere: Securing local internet breakouts with cloud-based security provides identical protection for all your users, wherever they connect—at the coffee shop, corporate headquarters, or the local branch—with no security compromises.